turbocrime/ragu/book/src/design/circuits/witness.md

 ### Virtual Wires

-The left hand side of all linear constraints are linear combinations of elements within $\v{a}, \v{b}, \v{c}$.
+The left-hand side of all linear constraints are linear combinations of elements within $\v{a}, \v{b}, \v{c}$.
 Any linear combination of wires can itself be considered a _virtual_ wire (as opposed to an allocated wire) which imposes no cost on the protocol.

 ### `ONE`